miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 opposite.

-One day I realized I had technical powers that some of my highly esteemed and vaulted technical coworkers didn't at a place I worked called Scala (an old Commodore computers software company spin-off).
+One day I realized I had technical powers that some of my highly esteemed and vaulted technical coworkers didn't, at a place called Scala (an old Commodore computers spin-off).
 That made me formulate a few theories and put them to the test.
 If I made it impossible to ignore, deny or otherwise bury the river of sales leads that were coming in, we would be on the way to profitability and a company turn-around.
 Wow!
 It was like I whacked a hornet's nest.

 I was met by as steady flow of mysteries, like parts disappearing from my computer overnight.
+Webmasters don't need audio, I was told.
+I was stunned.
 I had stepped right into the turf of the second most jealous gatekeeper I ever encountered.
 If I was Inspector Gadget, you might think of my particular James Bond villain as Claw.
-Claw was a very well regarded and almost feared within the company, and was generally acknowledged as the fountain of all knowledge, both right and wrong.
+Claw was highly regarded in a tongue-in-cheek sort of way, and known as the fount of all knowledge, both right and wrong.
+I only ever witnessed one other person ever stand up to Claw, a guy so smart he ended up working on a secret operating system for Microsoft called Midori (the real deal).
+So while Mike went off to Seattle to school Microsoft in OSes, I was stuck with Claw, the soundblaster stealer of the night.

 This was in the early-to-mid 90s, and the Web was in its infancy.
 There was certainly no Google around to make experts of the intellectually inquisitive.
 I